-At PaWS our children think of others in our community and we have supported a range of charities both at home and abroad over the past 12 months.
+At PaWS our children think of others in our community and we support a range of charities and community projects both at home and abroad.

 “He comforts us when we have trouble so we can comfort others when they have trouble.”

 We had an incredible response from our families and the wider PaWS’ community in supporting the survivors of the earthquake in Turkey and northern Syria.

 Two massive van loads of clothes, blankets and tents were collected at school and then, thanks to the Erturer family, taken to Turkey to those in need.

 There are further ways to support through the Disasters Emergency Committee (DEC).

 Chris from the ‘Children with Cancer Fund’ awarded Annabelle, Lila and Lottie certificates for putting their beautiful singing voices to good use to raise money for the charity.
 The money they raised enabled a child the charity work with to have an amazing birthday experience.
 We are all very proud of the three of them.

 The ‘Children with Cancer Fund’ grant wishes to poorly children, and their families in East Sussex.